Take Exquisite Photos with the Camera in your Pocket

 Just about every photographer, at one point or another, hears something along those lines.
 It seems that it’s all too easy to attribute beautiful pictures to the equipment, as if the camera, not the person behind it, composed the picture.
 This couldn’t be further from the truth.

-A chisel doesn’t make a statue anymore than a camera makes an image.
+A chisel doesn’t make a statue any more than a camera makes an image.
 You see, the camera is just an inert tool without its photographer.

 Ansel Adams famously mused that “the single most important component of a camera is the twelve inches behind it.”